Xpiee/Xpiee/README.md

 ## <div align="center">Fancy seeing you here! <img src="./assests/wave.gif" width="30"></div>
-I am a passionate machine learning researcher creating machine learning methods for human-machine systems using wearable-based biosignals.
+I am a passionate machine learning and deep learning researcher developing novel methods for human-machine systems using wearable-based biosignals.

 As a research assistant at [Ingenuity Labs, Queen's University](https://ingenuitylabs.queensu.ca/), I created a Transformer-like attention-based fusion method to combine learned representations from several wearable sensors for emotion recognition that performed better than contemporary fusion techniques.
 Using the TensorFlow and PyTorch frameworks, I have also worked on deep learning networks like MobileNets, Single Shot Detector, VGG16, ResNets, Transformers, and SEResNets.